lrslab/nanoCEM/README.md

 ![alt text](example/boxplot.png)
 ![alt text](example/violin.png)

+## Data release and commands
+For the data we used and related commands in our paper, please view our [wiki](https://github.com/lrslab/nanoCEM/wiki/Data-release-and-commands)
 ## Before start, you should know
 ### Re-squiggle
 In ONT technology, "resquiggle" refers to the process of converting the raw electrical signals from the sequencer into corresponding DNA/RNA sequence information, which is then corrected and realigned.